rjpw/tuio-express/README.md

 * Supporting multiple distinct TUIO sources through a single server
 * Supporting a variety of TUIO message types

-# Server
+## Server
-The server performs two roles:
+The server performs the following roles:

-1. provide client-side static resources (JavaScript and HTML)
+1. provides client-side static resources (JavaScript and HTML)
-2. listen for TUIO messages over UDP
+2. listens for TUIO messages over UDP
-3. wrap messages to add sender identity (some senders identify themselves, but others don't)
+3. wraps messages to add sender identity (some senders identify themselves, but others don't)
-4. forward UDP packets over socket.io
+4. forwards UDP packets over socket.io

-# Client
+## Client
-The browser-based clients perform the bulk of the work with respect to TUIO, including:
+The browser-based clients perform the bulk of the work with respect to TUIO:

-1. interpretation of raw binary OSC messages into JavaScript-legible bundles
+1. interprets raw binary OSC messages into JavaScript-legible bundles
-2. mapping of OSC bundles into packets
+2. maps OSC bundles into packets
-3. interpreting packets and maintaining a cache of TUIO objects by sender and type
+3. interprets packets and maintaining a cache of TUIO objects by sender and type
-4. retiring defunct objects no longer appearing in 'alive' messages
+4. retires defunct objects no longer appearing in 'alive' messages
-5. raising events for downstream applications
+5. raises events for downstream applications

-# Architecture Diagram
+## Architecture Diagram

                               UDP                         HTTP
                                |                          |